 We may not have met but I bet we’ve got a lot in common.

-I know exactly what it’s like to have dreams and ambitions, and how it feels to start and grow a good business.
-I’ve experienced the good times when it felt like we could take on the world and win, which we often did, in many different ways!
+I know exactly what it’s like to have dreams and ambitions, and how it feels to start, nurture and grow a good business.
+I’ve experienced the good times when it felt like we could take on the world and win, which we quite often did!

 I’ve also been to the dark side, experienced lots of sleepless nights, angst about the mortgage, fear about where the next contract would come from and the guilt of not focusing enough on family and friendships.
-I’ve stared down that black hole on several occasions.
+I’ve been to the brink and stared down that black hole on several occasions.

-Despite all of that, creating a business, building a team and caring for clients always felt like a real privilege.
-It was also a massive responsibility with many moments – if not long periods – of self-doubt, insecurity, confusion, anxiety…and downright fear.
+Creating a business, building a team and caring for clients is a real privilege.
+It’s also a massive responsibility with many moments of self-doubt, insecurity, confusion, anxiety and downright fear.

 Most of us starting a business know what we want to achieve for it - and ourselves - and how we want to feel when we get home at night.

-I now realise that I’m not the only one who at various times lost sight of that and became overwhelmed by the pressures of keeping employees, clients and suppliers happy, delivering the work at the right time and quality, sending the invoice and paying the salaries.
+I realised that I’m not the only one who lost sight of all of that and gradually became overwhelmed by the pressures of keeping employees, clients, suppliers – and family - happy, delivering the work at the right time and quality, sending the invoice and paying the salaries and the mortgage.

-Looking back, I was making a living but not really making a life.
-Worse still, I didn’t feel I was making a difference.
+I was the one who ended up making a living but not really making a life.

-There was a lack of fulfilment.
+There was negativity, frustration and a lack of fulfilment.
 I was spending too much time at night awake, anxious and starting each day feeling ill at ease.
-I felt there was something missing in life, something didn’t feel quite right.
-I’d lost the dream.
+There was a feeling that there was something missing in life, something didn’t feel quite right.

 Sound familiar?
-It’s certainly the shared experience of a number of agency and other business owners that I’ve been working with lately.
+It’s certainly the shared experience of a number of business owners and leaders that I work with.

-They also lost sight of their dream, lost touch with what inspired them to start their business in the first place, and lost their sense of personal and corporate direction.
+They too had lost sight of their dream, lost touch with what inspired them to start their business in the first place, and lost their sense of personal and corporate direction.

 Despite the profit, reputation, the house, the car and the holidays, they felt neither fulfilled nor ‘successful’.

-When owners and leaders no longer have total clarity on their corporate and personal goals, what are their teams supposed to believe in or strive for?
+That has a real knock-on effect on any business.
+After all, when owners and leaders no longer have total clarity on their corporate and personal goals, what are their employees supposed to believe in or strive for?